KxSystems/docs/docs/wp/hdb-analysis/index.md

 ## Profiles

-Profile of analyis and warnings for speed and memory usage.
-The number of repitions used was 1380 - this simulates a 5 year hdb using this sample data set `60*count .Q.pv`.
+Profile of analysis and warnings for speed and memory usage.
+The number of repetitions used was 1380 - this simulates a 5 year hdb using this sample data set `60*count .Q.pv`.
 Of course, there is some small additional small overhead in this method vs querying an actual hdb of 5 years (logging etc).

 ```q
    | time  space